coderTrevor/MyOS/README.md

 * The OS builds as a .dll file.
 This file is multiboot-compliant and can be loaded by Qemu with the -kernel option, or you can boot it with GRUB.
 * It has graphical support (if available, provided either by Grub or a Bochs Graphics Adapter) and can display a bitmap.
 * It has the ability to set a background image.
-* It has some very basic sound support and will play .voc files.
+* It has some very basic SoundBlaster 16 support and will play .voc files.
 * It can run a collection of shell commands from a batch file.
 * It totally runs Doom!
 Doooooooooooom!!!!